 Fig. 72.
-Sample 1 bedroom house plan on small Brooklands plot, demonstrating compliance with internal and external space standards page transparent page transp
+Sample 1 bedroom house plan on small Brooklands plot, demonstrating compliance with internal and external space standards and other guidance within this SPD

-7. Climate change and biodiversity
+7. Climate change and biodiversitγ

 Tendring District Council has declared a climate emergency and national government also requires all areas to achieve net zero carbon by 2050.
 Ensuring new development limits its climate impacts from construction and in-use is a key part of achieving the aim of mitigating climate change and transitioning to net zero carbon.
 Households in Jaywick Sands experience high levels of fuel poverty, with 29% of households in Brooklands and Grasslands fuel poor, so ensuring energy efficient homes is a key aim in reducing deprivation in the community.